acertainpoggerman/nearest-neighbours-grid/README.md

 # CodeAWeek #1

+## The Challenge

 ## Setting up the Project

 ### Cloning this Repository
-To start this project, Please first **star** ⭐ the project (Thank you!).
-Fork the repository, and clone it to your local machine.
+To start this project, Fork the repository, and clone it to your local machine.
+If you have trouble doing this, see [Forking Repositories](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 <!-- TODO: Add Text Here -->

 ### Setting up the venv
 The project will use a Python 3.12 virtual environment (venv) to run itself.
+Simplified, a virtual environment is an isolated running space of the programming language (in this case Python).
+This means all libraries and scripts in this environment are isolated from other environments (even the system version of Python).

+> [!TIP]
+> To learn more about python's virtual environment, you can check the official documentation [here](https://docs.python.org/3/library/venv.html).

 To set up the virtual environment:

 - First install the `virtualenv` package using `pip`:
 ```properties